 I started working as an actress as a teenager and loved it, but felt I had a bit more to give and a bit more I wanted to do.
 After completing an Anthropology degree, I started working in secondary schools with students and families with special educational needs.
 My love of the arts got the better of me and I returned to school to complete my MA in Applied Theatre, and started volunteering with Cardboard Citz.
 And I’m delighted to now be working here, where I can combine many of my loves: playing, theatre making, facilitating, teaching, supporting people to get to where they want to be, meeting an extraordinary range of people with extraordinary stories..... and, the odd bit of disco dancing to boot.

-When I was at school I was advised to be a Probation Officer, but I desperately wanted to be an artist.
-I like to think that the advice was based more on the status of the job market in Northern Ireland, rather than my obvious lack of artistic talent.
+When I was at school I was advised to be a Probation Officer, quite difficult advice to take on when my passion already lay firmly with the arts.
+I like to think that the advice at that time was based more on the limited status of the job market in Northern Ireland, rather than any obvious lack of artistic talent!

-My working background has mainly been in events management and fundraising, as well as the management and running of organisations in the creative and charity sectors.
+My working background before Citz has mainly been in events management and fundraising, as well as the management and running of organisations in the creative and charity sectors.
 I have a BA in Fine Art and an MA in Enterprise & Management for the Creative Arts.
-I completed the Clore Leadership short course and have just started a one year course in Innovation in Management & Leadership in the cultural industries at the V&A. I also recently became a Trustee at Photovoice.
+I completed the Clore Leadership short course, a one year course in Innovation in Management & Leadership in the cultural industries at the V&A, and a one year Arts Council funded course in Developing Cultural Sector Resilience .

 When I was little I wanted to be a cowboy.
 I was born in Canberra, Australia and after living there for most of the first 8 years of my life moved to Cumbria where I went to secondary school in the nearby town of Lancaster.